metamath/lamp-guide/docs/index.md

 Now we can start simplifying the reciprocal of the division.

-> Select the long statement involving the reciprocal which reads:
+> Select the long step involving the reciprocal which reads:

 ~~~~ metamath
 |- ( ( ( ( cos ` A ) e.
 CC /\ ( cos ` A ) =/= 0 ) /\